liufangfei2019/arviz-base/docs/source/index.md

 You can install multiple bundles of optional dependencies separating them with commas.
-Thus, to install all user facing optional dependencies you should use `xarray-einstats[einops,numba]`
+Thus, to install all user facing optional dependencies you should use `arviz-base[netcdf,zarr]`

 :::{toctree}
 :hidden: